 After completing an undergraduate degree in Physics at The University of Manchester, I studied for a PhD in Laser Physics within the Laser Photonics Group at Manchester.
 In 2005 I undertook a post-doctoral research position within The Institute of Microwaves and Photonics at The University of Leeds, and was awarded an EPSRC Career Acceleration Fellowship in 2011.

-Professor Charlotte Deane is the Deputy Executive Chair of the EPSRC and was appointed in September 2019.
-Professor Deane joins EPSRC on secondment from the University of Oxford where she is currently Professor of Structural Bioinformatics, and was Head of the Department of Statistics.
+Professor Charlotte Deane is the Deputy Executive Chair of the EPSRC and joins us on secondment from the University of Oxford where she is currently Professor of Structural Bioinformatics, and was Head of the Department of Statistics.
+Professor Deane is the UKRI director for the COVID-19 response.

 Matteo obtained an MSc in Computer Science and a PhD in computational biophysics from Ecole polytechnique federale de Lausanne, Switzerland.
 In 2013 he moved to Oxford with a Swiss National Science Foundation fellowship and worked under Professor Justin Benesch and Professor Dame Carol Robinson, FRS.
 In 2017 he started by independent research in Durham.